 If we look at the percentage reductions in particles, the differences between locations were less than 1%.

-The tests were performed in an enclosed room, with an air purifier suitable for the size of the room (15 m2).
+Smart Air ran the tests in a 15m2 bedroom with the doors and windows closed.
+The DIY Cannon air purifier was strong enough for the size of the room.
 Finding the right air purifier with enough power (CADR) for your room size is more important than the position of the purifier.
 In addition, if you sleep with the air purifier on low, make sure the low setting CADR is enough for your room size.

 As always, I’m making the data and more info on the test methods openly available for all you fellow clean air nerds.
 You can download the test data here.